American Heart Association Training Center

 5. Join a Study Group

-Collaborating with others can help reinforce your knowledge and clarify any confusing points.
+Collaborating with others and using study guides can help reinforce your knowledge and clarify any confusing points.

 Here are some tips to help you prepare effectively for a CPR certification skill test